LI-mengran/fastAFD/experiments/readme.md

 ### Exp-6 : FastRFD against Domino and FastDD

 The source code of Domino can be found [here](https://dast-unisa.github.io/Domino-SW/), and The resource code of FastDD can be found [here](https://github.com/TristonK/FastDD) .
-After generating predicate sets from Domino, we use them in FastRFD, and set error threshold to 0.
+After generating predicate sets from Domino, we use them in FastRFD and FastDD, and set error threshold to 0.
 Here is an example:

 ```
 java -jar FastAFD.jar -f ./dataset/iris.csv -t 0.0 -g -s threshold/iris.txt -m 1